-How do I find out about new assignments and how do I apply for them?
+How do I find out about new assignments and how do I apply?

-You are notified by email of any new available assignments, according to certain criteria (location of the property, the photographer’s grade, etc.).
-Several photographers may be notified about the same assignment; to reply, you must be logged in to your Ocus account to confirm that you are interested in the assignment.
-But be careful, from the point where a photographer expresses their interest, the assignment will no longer be available!
+You will be notified by email of any new available assignments, according to certain criteria (location of the property, photographer ratings, etc.).
+Several photographers may be notified about the same assignment; to reply, you must log into your OCUS account and confirm that you are interested in the assignment.
+Important: once a photographer has expressed interest, the assignment is no longer be available!

 The only limit is your availability, unless the team feels that your work does not meet the criteria specified in our guidelines.

-No, you are free to work wherever you wish, as long as it is not with our clients … without us!
+No, you are free to work wherever you wish, as long as it is not with our clients… but without us!

-Our team of photographers assesses your application to give you a starting grade, then we adjust your grade as and when you take on assignments.
-This grade is based on the quality of your work as much as on your professionalism and punctuality.
+Our team of photographers reviews your application and gives you an initial rating.
+This is then adjusted as you take on assignments.
+This rating is based on the quality of your work as much as on your professionalism and punctuality.

-Prices vary according to the number of agreed shots as well as any partnership agreements which exist.
-Our prices are always shown pre-tax.
+Prices vary according to the package requested as well as any partnerships in place.
+All our prices are displayed excluding tax.

 Payments are made at the end of the month for services carried out during that period.
-Payment is made directly and easily through our dedicated interface (be sure to carefully follow the instructions specified on the “Payments and Invoices” tab).
+Payment is made directly and easily via our dedicated interface (be sure to carefully follow the instructions on the “Payments and Invoices” tab).

-How much can I hope to earn each month?
+How much can I hope to earn per month?

 That depends on how many assignments you complete!
-Payments range from a few hundred to several thousand euros each month but it’s dependent on your motivation and skills.
+Payments range from a few hundred to several thousand euros per month but it all depends on your motivation and skills.

-I do not have a VAT number/I am not allowed to make out invoices.
-Is this a problem)
+I do not have a VAT number / I am not authorised to issue invoices.
+Is this a problem?

 Is it necessary to have experience in real estate photography?

-Yes, ideally, but it’s not a deal-breaker!
-We receive so many applications, we only look at the things which you provide (Portfolio, CV, Tumblr and other 500px …).
-Don’t have any or real estate photos?
-No problem: take photos of your home and send us the images!
+Ideally yes, but it’s not a deal-breaker!
+We receive a lot of applications, so we can only base our selection on what you provide (portfolio, CV, Tumblr and other 500px…).
+Only have a few, or no, real estate photos?
+No problem - take photos of your home and send us the images!

 Absolutely!
-The assignments we offer you could be of a very different nature and we are always looking for trustworthy partners in all fields.
+The assignments we offer can be very different from one to the next and we are always on the look-out for trustworthy partners in all areas.

-Do we have to have studied photography to work with you?
+Do you have to have studied photography to work with you?

-I am Google Street View accredited, so can I offer 360° tours?
+I am Google Street View accredited, can I offer 360° tours?

 I don’t have any post-production skills.
-Will that be a problem?
+Is that a problem?

 No, our team deals with this to save you time!
 We simply ask that you make some basic adjustments.